Every year we choose a fresh theme for Seafarers Awareness Week.

 - quayside dental and health care services – as fishermen are typically working unsocial hours and have difficulty attending NHS facilities.

 Seafarers UK’s vision is for fishermen to be financially resilient, healthy and safe, living and working in thriving coastal communities with a positive future.

 Seafarers UK has already called upon Government to ensure that fishermen’s lives are as well protected as the fish they catch.

 This plea followed in the wake of a major research project – commissioned by Seafarers UK – that focused on a diverse selection of the UK’s ports and harbours, culminating in the publication of a free 48-page Fishing for a Future report.

-On Tuesday 9 July Seafarers UK will be hosting an invitation-only reception at Fishmongers’ Hall in London, to promote the charity’s funding for initiatives that improve the safety, health and welfare of UK fishermen and their coastal communities.
+On Tuesday 9 July Seafarers UK – with thanks to The Fishmongers’ Company – hosted a reception at Fishmongers’ Hall in London, to promote the charity’s funding for initiatives that improve the safety, health and welfare of UK fishermen and their coastal communities.

 For more information please contact Nick Harvey, Campaigns Manager, Seafarers UK, email firstname.lastname@example.org, phone 020 7932 5969.